If you are wondering what some farming term means, find it here.

 Biodynamic: This is a spiritual-ethical-ecological approach to agriculture, food production and nutrition where the whole farm is viewed as a living organism, pioneered by Austrian scientist and philosopher Dr Rudolf Steiner.
-It is also a recognised certification for organic farms that meet higher biodynamic practice standards.
+It is also a recognized certification for organic farms that meet higher biodynamic practice standards.

-Co-operative: An organisation which is owned and managed by the same people that use its services.
+Co-operative: An organization which is owned and managed by the same people that use its services.
 Co-operatives are commonly used by farmers selling the same produce or buyers wanting to purchase produce as a group to achieve economies of scale.